Improved lower bounds on the on-line chain partitioning of posets of bounded dimension

-We define the strategy $S(w)$ for Anna recursively on the positive integer $w$.
+We define the strategy $S(w)$ for Beth recursively on the positive integer $w$.
 The strategy $S(w)$ is completed in three stages.
-Anna constructs a realizer $R$ of size $2w$ during the first two stages but only presents the poset $(X,P)$ where $P=\cap R$.
-In Stage $3$, Anna finishes the game by playing $S(w-1)$ on the remaining points in a specific way.
-After the game is over, we show that only two linear extensions in $R$ are needed to realize $(X,P)$.
+During the first two stages, Beth constructs linear orders $A_k$ and $B_k$ for each $k\in\{1,\ldots,w\}$ such that each pair realizes the same poset $(X,P)$, and presents $(X,P)$ to Anna.
+In Stage $3$, Beth throws away all but one pair $\{A_t,B_t\}$ of linear orders and plays $S(w-1)$ analogously to that of $\sz'(w)$.
+The choice of $t$ is dependent on the coloring by Anna.
 Let $w>N$ for some sufficiently large $N$.

-\subsection{Stage 1}
+\subsubsection{Stage 1}